arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ### Block Diagram

-An overview of the high-level architecture of the Nano Matter is illustrated in the figure below.
+An overview of the high-level architecture of the Nano Matter Community Version is illustrated in the figure below.

 ![](assets/Nano_Matter_Block_Diagram.png)